 This ambition to form a company is very well-placed as, since 2010, UK business as a whole has been described as ‘the golden age for small firms’: the UK is ranked as the number one entrepreneurial country in Europe.
 This isn’t a bold claim, it’s an accurate label.

 However, with small businesses becoming ever more popular, where do you even begin?
 Well, it all starts with an idea, of course.
 So, to help you decide which path to take, we’ve compiled a list of small businesses that not only have the potential to be incredibly profitable but, most crucially, are also the easiest ones to run on your own.

 Now, more than ever, people are buying and trading online, and this trend is only going to keep on growing.
 This is, essentially, ‘modern business’.
-Small firms notoriously struggle in keeping up with the ever-expanding digital world, however considering the array of online tools and helpful guides peppered across the internet, gaining the knowledge you need in this field is literally only a few clicks away.
+Small firms notoriously struggle in keeping up with the ever-expanding digital world, however considering the array of online tools and helpful guides peppered across the internet, gaining the knowledge you need to be as profitable as possible in this field is literally only a few clicks away.

 Of course, starting any business is a difficult procedure, and one with many things to think about, but e-commerce features on this list because it’s easy to run this type of business at home.